Swapnil-projects/project_Swapnil_Manna/README.md

 ## Prediction Instructions

-The `predict.py` script handles model inference with the following workflow:
+The current `predict.py` script handles model inference with the following workflow:

+1. It contains `show_predictions(blur folder path, num_images = 1)` which takes path of the folder where blur images are stored in.
+2. It then predicts the outcome based on the trained model in checkpoint folder.
+3. The number of images it predicts from the `blur folder path` depends on `num_images` mentioned.
+By default it is 1.

+### NOTE : THE `predict.py` HAS BEEN EDITED LATER.
+IF YOU RUN THE OLDER VERSION, EITHER RECLONE OR FOLLOW THE BELOW INSTRUCTIONS WRITTEN FOR OLDER VERSION OF `predict.py`.
 1. Place your test images in the `data/blur` folder
 2. The script uses a dataloader that automatically picks images from:
    - `data/blur` - For input blurred images